The purpose of this section is to explain how the Gift Aid scheme works in particular situations.

 If there is a further sale in the year that raises net sales proceeds

-of £300, the charity will have to write to Sam to tell her the value
+of £300, the charity will have to write to Sam to tell her the

-she wants to keep any of the proceeds.
+21 days if she wants to keep any of the proceeds.

 If Sam asked for a letter at the end of the year informing her of the total amounts raised from her donations then the charity would send a letter after 5 April informing her of the total raised.